Sporting leave

 • take part in international competitions; or

-• to take part in international training;
+• take part in international training;

 • administrative managers, namely members of the administrative body of an approved sports federation, an affiliated club, the COSL or the LPC to: